 Pursue Additional APRN Certifications With a Post-Doctoral/Post-Master’s Certificate

-Georgetown University School of Nursing & Health Studies offers an online Post-Graduate Certificate (PGC) program.
+Georgetown University School of Nursing (GUSON) offers an online Post-Graduate Certificate (PGC) program.

 Students complete this post-doctoral/post-master’s certificate program on a part-time basis.
 Applicants must hold a bachelor’s degree from an accredited college or university in the United States or the equivalent from an international college or university, maintain a current registered nurse (RN) license, and have earned either (1) a Master of Science degree in Nursing1 from a CCNE- or ACEN-accredited program, or (2) a doctoral degree (DNAP, DNP, or PhD) to be eligible for consideration.
 Learn more about application requirements and admissions deadlines.

-Manage primary care for the whole family across the life span in a variety of clinical settings.
-Graduates who earn their post-doctoral/post-master’s FNP certificate online will be qualified to manage all aspects of primary care, including diagnosis and management of common acute and complex chronic conditions.
+Provide primary care for the whole family across the life span in a variety of clinical settings.
+Graduates who earn their post-doctoral/post-master’s FNP certificate online will be qualified to manage all aspects of primary care, including wellness/prevention, and diagnosis and management of episodic and complex chronic conditions.
 The focus of coursework includes the care of children, adolescents, adults, pregnant and postpartum people, and older adults with an emphasis on developing a long-term relationship between the patient and FNP provider.

-Certification eligibility: Family Nurse Practitioner — Board Certified (FNP-BC)
+Certification eligibility: Women’s Health Nurse Practitioner – Board Certified (WHNP-BC)

 Why Earn a Post-Graduate Certificate?